mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 - Don't let Qt / Plotting bleed in

-It's tempting to check if plotting still plots, or Qt still Qt's.
+It's tempting to check if plotting still plots, or Qt still Qts.
 But leave that to the project / teams responsible and test up to the API call only.

 Keep your API calls to things you cannot test in the view, and keep the logic in the model.
-The idea is that the presenter should be doing calls like, "here is a workspace and figure, got plot that workspace on that figure".
+The idea is that the presenter should be doing calls like, "here is a workspace and figure, go plot that workspace on that figure".
 The dumber the logic the less likely it will break.

 - Can you test with only mocks?